A Look Inside: Understanding What Education is Offered in Prisons

 Tailoring our education programmes to meet the needs of each individual learner is integral to our education provision, so that all learners can access education programmes and services.

 Tailored education programmes accommodation individualised teaching and learning so that learners are able to engage in education in their own way, making it a more positive experience for them.
-With the right support and needs being met, learners are able to take part in education and gain the qualifications needed to find employment upon release.

 Prison education, rehabilitation and reoffending

-Prison education plays an integral role in reducing reoffending and helping learners find employment upon release.
-Research conducted by the Ministry of Justice found that “people who had participated in education whilst in prison were significantly less likely to reoffend within 12 months of release than those who had not”.
+Research conducted by the Ministry of Justice has found that learners who participate in prison education are less likely to reoffend within 12 months of release than those who don’t.